ericbibiwang/CSC582-Final-Project-Darkness/README.md

+## We are team ???
-To run our game, open Darkness.html with your browser.
+To run our game, open `Darkness.html` with your browser.